lsaif/Basic-Well-Log-Interpretation/README.md

 Adapted from Mihai's petroGG and has been modified as follows:
 - Made an input function to handle LAS files using lasio, no need to convert to txt
 - Simplyfying vshale calculation so you can call directly to the function.
 Iteration are put inside the function
-- Added Indonesian and Simandoux for water saturation equation
+- Added Indonesia and Modified Simandoux for water saturation estimation